 Submission Guidelines

-Please review our submission guidelines and categories carefully.
 Submit your manuscript and cover letter using the appropriate link below.
 Only one submission per category.
-We do not accept previously published work.
+We do not accept previously published work, including work posted on social media, blogs, or personal websites.
 Simultaneous submissions are fine, as long as you include this in your cover letter and let us know if the piece gets accepted elsewhere.

 All work must be entirely your own from inception to execution.
 We do not accept AI-generated or altered submissions.
 You have creative freedom, but please refrain from gratuitous use of gore, violence, expletives, and eroticism.
 Submissions will be evaluated on a case-by-case basis.
 You are encouraged but not required to include a content or trigger warning.
 All submissions will receive a response in the early spring semester.
 For questions, first, review our FAQ page, then reach out to our editors at cdome@ucf.edu.